-6.5.1 Gap A Options - Conversion of an existing passenger service
+6.5.1 Gap A options - Conversion of an existing passenger service

-Appendix 3 ranks options to address Type A Gaps into six tiers, on the basis of a conversion ratio.
+Appendix 3 ranks options to address type A gaps into six tiers, on the basis of the conversion ratio described above.

-The analysis of schemes in Scotland shows that the highest ranking Type A schemes are the electrification of the routes from Edinburgh to Glasgow Queen Street via Falkirk High and Grahamston and Carmuirs Junctions to Dunblane and Alloa (Option A24.1b) and Corkerhill to Paisley Canal (Option A26.3).
-As noted in section 2.3, these schemes are included in phases 1 and 2 of the electrification element of the Strategic Transport Projects Review.
+The analysis of schemes in Scotland shows that the highest ranking type A schemes are the electrification of the routes from Edinburgh to Glasgow Queen Street via Falkirk High and Grahamston and Carmuirs Junctions to Dunblane and Alloa (Option A24.1b) and Corkerhill to Paisley Canal (Option A26.3).
+As noted in Section 2.3, these schemes are included in phases 1 and 2 of the electrification element of the Strategic Transport Projects Review.

 For high ranking options (plus a selection of options sampled from lower tiers to confirm that the ratio analysis provides a robust indication of the strength of the business case) in England and Wales, socio-economic appraisal has been used to demonstrate potential value for money.
 The results of these appraisals are summarised in Table 6.5.

-Of the detailed appraisals completed, Midland Main Line, Great Western Main Line (Maidenhead to Oxford, Bristol and Swansea), cross country, Basingstoke to Exeter St. Davids, Berks and Hants, and Manchester to Euxton Junction, Preston to Blackpool North and Oxenholme to Windermere all potentially offer high value for money.
-The North cross Pennine Option A10.1e has a BCR of 1.2.
-However this would increase to 5.8 if the option were treated as an add on to the cross country scheme, with the capital expenditure associated with Leeds to Colton Junction allocated to the cross country scheme instead.
+Of the detailed appraisals completed, MML, GWML (Maidenhead to Oxford, Bristol and Swansea), cross-country, Basingstoke to Exeter St. Davids, and Berks and Hants all potentially offer high value for money.
+The North Cross-Pennine Option A10.1b has a BCR of 1.6.
+However, this would increase to a positive financial case if the option were treated as an add on to the crosscountry scheme, with the capital expenditure associated with Leeds to Colton Junction allocated to the cross-country scheme instead.

-The North cross Pennine appraisal reflects the financial impact of electrification upon all train operators, both franchised and open access.
+The North Cross-Pennine appraisal reflects the financial impact of electrification upon all train operators, both franchised and open access.
 However, benefits to open access operators are not necessarily reflected in industry costs to Government in the same way as for franchised operators.